kevinpt/opbasm/README.txt

 ===Templating===

 All of the official KCPSM-provided HDL templates are supported.
 Any custom templates you have created can be used unchanged.
-Because of improvements to XST's support for synthesis of BRAM generics since the original release of KCPSM3, an updated Spartan-3 template [https://code.google.com/p/opbasm/source/browse/templates/ROM_form_S3_1K.vhdl ROM_form_S3_1K.vhdl] is included that eliminates the warnings from redundant attribute declarations.
+Because of improvements to XST's support for synthesis of BRAM generics since the last release of KCPSM3, an updated Spartan-3 template [https://code.google.com/p/opbasm/source/browse/templates/ROM_form_S3_1K.vhdl ROM_form_S3_1K.vhdl] is included that eliminates the warnings from redundant attribute declarations.
 Templates for Picoblaze-6 devices can be found in the KCPSM6 distribution.

-Because Opbasm is more flexible in the naming of modules, the original template system's assumption that the "{name}" field matches the input source file isn't necessarily valid. a new field "{source file}" is added that clearly indicates the original top level source file used to populate a template.
+Because Opbasm is more flexible in the naming of modules, the original template system's assumption that the "{name}" field matches the input source file isn't necessarily valid.
+A new field "{source file}" is added that clearly indicates the original top level source file used to populate a template.
 This field is optional and only used in a comment so it is not critical to include it in your templates.

 The native KCPSM assemblers are hard-coded to look for a template named _ROM_form.vhd_ or _ROM_form.v_.
-Opbasm searches for templates by those names (as well as _ROM_form.vhdl_) but you can also pass the _-t <template file>_ option to specify a different template.
+Opbasm searches for templates by those names (as well as _ROM_form.vhdl_) but you can also pass the _-t <template file>_ option to specify a different template with any arbitrary name.
 If your OS supports symbolic links it is recommended to maintain a link from the original template to _ROM_form.xxx_ rather than renaming it to one of the generic defaults.

 To save the bother of hunting down templates when you start a new project, you can generate copies of the default templates included with Opbasm using the following command: